 If this is not available then our surveyors can work with you to determine suitable steps to allow the valuation to proceed.
 We have had clients take simple measurements.
 Others have had a go at producing their own sketches of floorplans.

 You may ask, why all the rush?
 The shorter your lease gets, the more expensive your lease extension costs.
-The way to stop it decreasing is to serve a Section 42 notice of claim.
+The way to stop it decreasing is to serve a Section 42 notice of claim for a lease extension and a Section 13 notice for enfranchisement.

-If an inspection is warranted, you can have a desktop study, serve notice and we can inspect once this horrific virus has been defeated.
+If an inspection is warranted, you can have a desktop study, serve notice and we can inspect when it is more suitable.